nurulashraf/transfer-learning-alpaca-classification/README.md

 ---

-# Transfer Learning for Alpaca Classificatio
+# Transfer Learning for Alpaca Classification

 This project demonstrates the use of transfer learning with the MobileNet architecture to classify images of alpacas using a small, specialised dataset.
 The Alpaca Dataset (Small), sourced from Kaggle, provides diverse images of alpacas in varying poses, lighting conditions, and backgrounds.
 The aim of this project is to fine-tune MobileNet, a pre-trained convolutional neural network, to achieve high performance in a niche image classification task with limited data.